buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +1 Fortitude, +1 Will |
 | **Ability Score**: | Constitution or Wisdom |

 You are particularly stubborn about not wanting to die.
-The character increases by 3 Hit Points the tolerance before dying, meaning they die at 13+CON*2.
+The character increases the tolerance before dying by 3 Hit Points, meaning they die at 13+CON*2.

 ## Hawk Eye